JPeters25/pizza-parlor/README.md

 ## Known Bugs

-* Price is not displaying for pizza size, toppings or side.
+* Price only displays if you select one of each topping and or side selection

 ## License